bennettbennett/events/software-engineering-lightning-talks/index.md

 * 11:40 AI talk 1

-* 11:50 AI talk 2: "Code at Light Speed: AI Tools Every Engineer Needs Now" by Gerald Ncube.
+* 11:50 AI talk 2: "Code at Light Speed: AI Tools Every Engineer Needs Now".
 Summary: A 6-minute dive into practical AI tools that are transforming software engineering - from GitHub Copilot to deployment automation.
 Attendees will see a short live demo, real ROI calculations, and get an actionable roadmap to implement AI in their development workflow.

 * 12:00 AI talk 3